Understanding REST and principles behind designing RESTful HTTP APIs in Go

 (b)govendor fetch github.com/lib/pq

-as the port on which the server should run run, but in case that port is already used by some other service, choose any other port, like8193
+8192as the port on which the server should run run, but in case that port is already used by some other service, choose any other port, like8193,8188,etc.POST

 Add a new resource